Our Commitment To Privacy

 Should a data breach occur we will follow industry best practice, take immediate action to secure the affected service, and will notify you if we believe your personal data may have been affected or compromised.
 We will report any breach to the relevant authorities, both law enforcement and governing as required, including the ICO (Information Commissioners Office) accordingly.

-History of Prestatyn Scala Cinema, Prestatyn, Denbighshire, Wales, LL19
+Prestatyn Scala Cinema History, Prestatyn, Denbighshire, Wales, LL19